asennikov/ember-g-map/README.md

 ## Map fits to show all initial Markers

 `markersFitMode` attribute overrides `lat`, `lng`, `zoom` settings.
+`markersFitMode` value can be one of:
+* 'init' - which will make the map fit the markers on creation.
+* 'live' - which will keep the map keep fitting the markers as they are added or removed.

 ```handlebars
 {{#g-map markersFitMode='live' as |context|}}